-Yes, water is safe to drink, however bottled water is provided in all rooms courtesy of the lodge.
+Yes, water is safe to drink in Kruger Park, however bottled water is provided in all rooms courtesy of the lodge.

 A course of anti-malarial medication will need to be taken at least a week before travelling - so be sure to consult your GP well before you travel.

 No. The entire Kruger Park area is considered Malaria risk.
 There are some wonderful private game reserves in Gauteng and the Eastern Cape that are Malaria risk free such as Madikwe and Shamwari.

 These reserves are not only home to the Big Five but also many other great animal species - perfect for a malaria-free safari.
 Speak to one of our consultants to make a few suggestions.

 Most private lodges have mosquito nets over the bed and as part of their service also provide you with anti-mosquito repellents like: anti-mosquito cream, aerosols, mosquito coils or electric plug-in dispersant's.

 While you are on your African safari you can prevent insect bites as follows:

 Cover your arms and legs as the evening approaches.
 Use light colored clothing to cover exposed skin areas - especially around the ankles.